anuragjha/cs686-blockchain-crowdfunding/README.md

 2. Interest rate and time bound to return Interest
 3. Blacklist Borrower for defaulting

+### Assumptions
+1. First Miner runs on port 6686
+2. The Miner at 6686 first have to create 2 blocks only then we can start other nodes - miner as well as clients

 ## How to run the application

 Miner and Client both uses the same initial command, with cmdline params as port number on which it wants to run on.

 Miners use GET /start to begin mining process